To find the most up to date information regarding housing, please visit the Residence Life Office website by clicking here!

 To enhance the value of the student's experience and ensure a safe and secure transition to Fredonia, freshman (first-year student) and sophomores (second-year students) must live in residence halls.
 Juniors and seniors who attend Fredonia have two housing options.
 You can either live on campus in a residence hall or find an off-campus apartment.
 In addition to these requirements, if you have been awarded a President's International Scholar Award (PISA) scholarship, you must reside in residents halls until you obtain senior (fourth-year student) status.

 Fredonia is committed to providing students with excellent living facilities conducive to adequate study and a fulfilling sense of community.
 There are thirteen residence halls on the Fredonia campus, including corridor and suite-style buildings.
-To take a virtual tour please visit the Office of Residence Life's Virtual Tour Page.
+To take a virtual tour please visit Fredonia's home page to find the virtual tour link!

 Freshmen are required to live on campus in one of the thirteen residence halls.
 Students get free Internet, free cable television, free local telephone service, free pick up and delivery of mail, and use of the free clothes washers and dryers.
 Besides all that, the residence halls are very safe because only students who live in the building can enter by swiping their FRED (Fredonia Identification) Card.
 All residence halls have a policy that requires guests to sign in after 9 p.m.
 A Resident Director, often referred to as the "RD", resides within the resident hall.
 The RD is assisted by Resident Assistants or "RAs".
 Resident Assistants are upper classmen students who live on the floors.
 They are a support network to assist you any time of the day.